E-Fumi/PharmaDataMining/README.md

 A subset of approximately 3200 bioactive compounds are listed as targeting a specific organ system.
 These molecules are pictured below, likewise projected along the three principal component dimensions, and color coded by target.
 Here as well, points are shown with some transparency (alpha = 50%) to reduce crowding.<br/>

-The view of all compounds at once shows the same pattern of organic molecules occupying a slanted plain and a little inorganic cluster in the upper left corner, but is otherwise uninsightful.
+The view of all compounds at once shows the same pattern of organic molecules occupying a slanted plane and a little inorganic cluster in the upper left corner, but is otherwise uninsightful.
 However, comparing two subsets within this plot can be more interesting.<br/>

 <br/>
 <p align="center">